 Before you start to parallel turn you should be comfortable making a wedged turn.
 To parallel turn, lean slightly forward in your boot with your torso rotated slightly downhill.
 Slightly lean into the turn and push your weight down into your outside or downhill ski.

-For a detailed walkthrough of the entire process, with step by step instruction, read my free 4,500+ word handbook: How To Parallel Ski: The ULTIMATE Beginners Guide.
+For a detailed walkthrough of the entire process, with step-by-step instructions, read my free 4,500+ word handbook: How To Parallel Ski: The ULTIMATE Beginners Guide.

 The Hockey Stop or Parallel Stop